microsoft/AirSim/docs/install_eigen.md

 # Install Eigen

-Eigen is install by the [build process](build.md) into your AirSim folder, so after the build completes you will have ~/AirSim/eigen/eigen3.
+Eigen is installed by the [build process](build.md) into your AirSim folder, so after the build completes you will have ~/AirSim/eigen.
 The build is downloading eigen from [Eigen 3.3.2 zip file](http://bitbucket.org/eigen/eigen/get/3.3.2.zip)

 But your Unreal Projects will also need to be able to find this location and for that we set an EIGEN_ROOT environment variable.
 That variable needs to point to the eigen folder (not the eigen3 subfolder)